MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-install-crossplat-agent-cmdline.md

 ::: moniker range="sc-om-2016"

 Your environment may require that you manually install the agent.
-Use the following procedures to manually install agents to UNIX and Linux computers for monitoring in System Center 2016 - Operations Manager Operations Manager.
-The agent packages can be found in the the following folder on a management server - *%ProgramFiles%\Microsoft System Center 2016\Operations Manager\Server\AgentManagement\UnixAgents\DownloadedKits*.
+Use the following procedures to manually install agents to UNIX and Linux computers for monitoring in System Center 2016 - Operations Manager.
+The agent packages can be found in the following folder on a management server - *%ProgramFiles%\Microsoft System Center 2016\Operations Manager\Server\AgentManagement\UnixAgents\DownloadedKits*.
 Import the required management packs for the specific version of UNIX/Linux you need to monitor.
-The management pack are available in the Operations Manager installation media, in the *\ManagementPacks* directory or you can download the latest version from the [Download Center](https://www.microsoft.com/download/details.aspx?id=29696).
+The management packs are available in the Operations Manager installation media, in the *\ManagementPacks* directory or you can download the latest version from the [Download Center](https://www.microsoft.com/download/details.aspx?id=29696).

 ::: moniker-end